 - Lise, Japanese-English Translation of Patent Documents for Filing in the US

-Irrelevant for reasons noted above. - IJET-5 (Urayasu, Japan May 24-29, 1994, organized by Japan Association of Translators)
+Rather irrelevant, for reasons noted regarding my IJET-19 presentation. - IJET-5 (Urayasu, Japan May 24-29, 1994, organized by Japan Association of Translators)

 - Lise, An Investigation of Terminology and Syntax in Japanese and US Patents and the Implications for the Patent Translator